-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E82 Where the results of site investigations required by Condition E81 indicate that the contamination poses unacceptable risks to human health or the environment under either the present or proposed land use, the Proponent must engage a suitably experienced and qualified contaminated land consultant to develop and implement any necessary remediation measures.
-The remediation measures must be documented in a Remediation Report Contamination associated with the E81 incident did not poses unacceptable risks to human health or the environment under either the present or proposed land use.
-Not triggered E83 If remediation is required under Condition E82, a Site Audit Statement and Site Audit Report must be prepared by a NSW EPA Accredited Site Auditor.
-Contaminated land must not be used for the purpose approved under the terms of this approval until a Site Audit Statement determines the land is suitable for that purpose and any conditions on the Site Audit Statement have been complied with.
-No remediation works occurred during the audit period under E82.
-Not triggered E84 Nothing in Conditions E81 to E83 prevents the Proponent from preparing a single Site Contamination Report or Remediation Report or obtaining a single Site Audit Statement and Site Audit Report for the entire CSSI.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 E81 Contaminated sites In the event that soils suspected to be contaminated are unexpectedly found, the Proponent must engage a suitably experienced and qualified contaminated land consultant to undertake further investigations to determine the type and extent of any contamination.
+The investigation must be undertaken in accordance with guidelines made or approved under the Contaminated Land Management Act 1997 (NSW).
+The results of the investigation must be documented in a Site Contamination Assessment Report.
+An Unexpected Discovery of Contaminated Land Procedure is located in Appendix C of the Construction Soil and Water Management Sub-Plan (2600-0018 N2NS-SP1).
+There were no unexpected contamination finds recorded during the audit period.
+E82 Where the results of site investigations required by Condition E81 indicate that the contamination poses unacceptable risks to human health or the environment under either the present or proposed land use, the Proponent must engage a suitably experienced and qualified contaminated land consultant to develop and implement any necessary remediation measures.
+The remediation measures must be documented in a Remediation Report Not triggered during the audit period.
+Not triggered

+E82, a Report Accred must n under t Audit S suitable on the complie E84 Nothing the Pro Contar nediation is required under Condition a Site Audit Statement and Site Audit ort must be prepared by a NSW EPA edited Site Auditor.
+Contaminated land not be used for the purpose approved or the terms of this approval until a Site t Statement determines the land is No remediation works occurred during the audit period.
+Not triggered the Pro ble for that purpose and any conditions are Site Audit Statement have been blied with.
+Statem ing in Conditions E81 to E83 prevents Proponent from preparing a single Site amination Report or Remediation ort or obtaining a single Site Audit ement and Site Audit Report for the e CSSI.
 Noted and acknowledged by ARTC.
-Not triggered E85 An Unexpected Contaminated Land and Asbestos Finds Procedure must be prepared before the commencement of construction and must be followed should unexpected contaminated land or asbestos (or suspected contaminated land or asbestos) be excavated or otherwise discovered during construction.
+Noted Asbest prepare construence (or sus asbest Inexpected Contaminated Land and estos Finds Procedure must be ared before the commencement of truction and must be followed should expected contaminated land or asbestos uspected contaminated land or estos) be excavated or otherwise overed during construction.
 An Unexpected Discovery of Contaminated Land Procedure is located in Appendix C of the Construction Soil and Water Management Sub-Plan (2600-0018 N2NS-SP1).
 Compliant